 A travel daypack only makes sense for people who are used to carrying a lot of items while they’re out and about exploring new cities.
 If you’re used to just carrying your wallet, smartphone and keys, maybe think about getting an RFID safe wallet or a travel fanny pack – they’re actually making a comeback, and they’re all the rage right now.

 But if you’re anything like me and don’t like being weighed down by your heavy DSLR, tripod, laptop and a zillion different chargers, a travel daypack is a good investment.
-However, not just any pack will work – really think about the amount of items you carry around, what it is you don’t leave the house without and how much space you need.
+However, not just any pack will work – really think about the number of items you carry around, what it is you don’t leave the house without and how much space you need.

-Maybe it’s a exterior pocket or a padded laptop sleeve.
+Maybe it’s an exterior pocket or a padded laptop sleeve.
 In any case, make sure that you are getting a daypack that is the right size for you – anything too small, and you won’t be able to get enough use out of it.
 Anything too big, and you’ll be annoyed that you’re carrying a half-empty pack everywhere.

 In any case, I’d say it’s better to get a pack that’s slightly bigger than you need, because you never know when you might need that extra space.
 Maybe you just bought a snowball or a bottle of liquor, and you don’t feel like carrying it in your arms for the rest of the day – just throw it in your daypack and problem solved!